-PL and Bitstream classes
+Device and Bitstream classes

-The PL is mainly an internal class used by the Overlay class.
-The PL class launches a PL server which manages the loaded overlay.
-The PL server can stop multiple overlays from different applications from overwriting the currently loaded overlay.
+The Device is a class representing some programmable logic that is mainly used by the Overlay class.
+Each instance of the Device class has a corresponding server which manages the loaded overlay.
+The server can stop multiple overlays from different applications from overwriting the currently loaded overlay.

-The overlay Tcl file is parsed by the PL class to generate the IP, clock, interrupts, and gpio dictionaries (lists of information about IP, clocks and signals in the overlay).
+The overlay Tcl file is parsed by the Device class to generate the IP, clock, interrupts, and gpio dictionaries (lists of information about IP, clocks and signals in the overlay).

-The Bitstream class can be found in the pl.py source file, and can be used instead of the overlay class to download a bitstream file to the PL without requiring an overlay Tcl file.
+The Bitstream class can be found in the bitstream.py source file, and can be used instead of the overlay class to download a bitstream file to the PL without requiring an overlay Tcl file.
 This can be used for testing, but these attributes can also be accessed through the Overlay class (which inherits from this class).
 Using the Overlay class is the recommended way to access these attributes.

-PL

-''' PL.timestamp # Get the timestamp when the current overlay was loaded

-PL.ip_dict # List IP in the overlay

-PL.gpio_dict # List GPIO in the overlay

-PL.interrupt_controllers # List interrupt controllers in the overlay

-PL.interrupt_pins # List interrupt pins in the overlay

-PL.hierarchy_dict # List the hierarchies in the overlay '''
+''' from pynq import Device

+dev = Device.active_device # Retrieve the currently used device dev.timestamp # Get the timestamp when the current overlay was loaded dev.ip_dict # List IP in the overlay dev.gpio_dict # List GPIO in the overlay dev.interrupt_controllers # List interrupt controllers in the overlay dev.interrupt_pins # List interrupt pins in the overlay dev.hierarchy_dict # List the hierarchies in the overlay '''